 Fostering transdisciplinary collaboration, the QUT Design Lab has been established in 2016 as a centre for bold, fresh, and rigorous design-led research that seeks to tackle our most pressing 21st century challenges.
-The QUT Design Lab offers an open, agile and permeable structure comprising four value-driven research themes and four service-oriented research platforms:
+The QUT Design Lab offers an open, agile and permeable structure comprising three value-driven research programs.

 As a hub and home for a diverse team of academics, research students, industry professionals, and community leaders, the QUT Design Lab supports transdisciplinary collaborations that result in tangible impact and engagement, and which transfer knowledge and technology into beneficial applications for industry, society, and the environment.

 The QUT Design Lab is structured into three broad areas: